 10 The General Data Protection Regulation (GDPR) was enacted to safeguard the privacy and personal data security of European Union citizens.
 The regulation establishes stringent requirements for collecting, processing, storing, and transferring personal data.
 The GDPR adopts a broad and inclusive definition of "personal data," encompassing any information that can identify an individual either directly (such as a name or identification number) or indirectly (such as location data or online identifiers).
-Even data that appears anonymized may be classified as

-From 2015 onwards, driven by the expansion of social media platforms and the emergence of crises related to the misuse of digital data, the need for regulatory mechanisms that were both flexible and technically sophisticated became increasingly evident.
-In response, the hybrid approach gained traction as a viable means of addressing the inefficiencies of self-regulation and the rigidity of state-centric models.
-Under this framework, while the government retains its legislative authority, private actors-including companies, platforms, civil society, and non-governmental organizations-are granted a participatory role in formulating and implementing regulatory norms.
+Even data that appears anonymized may be classified as misuse of digital data, the need for regulatory mechanisms that were both flexible and technically sophisticated became increasingly evident.
+In response, the hybrid approach gained traction as a viable means of addressing the inefficiencies of self-regulation and the rigidity of statecentric models.
+Under this framework, while the government retains its legislative authority, private actors including companies, platforms, civil society, and nongovernmental organizations-are granted a participatory role in formulating and implementing regulatory norms.